-SharepointOnline

-A Boolean that specifies whether you are retrieving data from a SharePoint Online shared server.
-To retrieve data from a SharePoint Online shared server, set this parameter to true.
-If you are retrieving data from a SharePoint Online dedicated server, set this parameter to false.
+SharepointOnline A Boolean that specifies whether you are retrieving data from a SharePoint Online shared server.
+To retrieve data from a SharePoint Online shared server, set this parameter to true .
+If you are retrieving data from a SharePoint Online dedicated server, set this parameter to false .
+SSLMethod The version of SSL/TLS to use to connect to SharePoint Online.
+To use the latest protocol supported by both client and server, set this parameter to NEGOTIATE .
+SharepointUrlType The type of site collection from which you want to retrieve data: • SiteCollection PersonalSiteCollection SharepointUrl If you set SharepointUrlType=SiteCollection, specify the URL of the site collection.
+If you set SharepointUrlType=PersonalSiteCollection, specify the URL of the personal site collection.
+SharepointAdminUrl The URL of the admin site collection.
+If you want to retrieve user profiles from SharePoint Online, you must set this parameter.

-SharepointUrlType

-The type of starting point from which to retrieve data:

-- TenantAdmin retrieve all site collections from an instance of SharePoint Online. - SiteCollection retrieve a single site collection. - PersonalSiteCollection retrieve a personal site collection.

-SharepointUrl

-The starting point from which to retrieve data:

-- If you set SharePointUrlType=TenantAdmin, specify the tenant admin URL. - If you set SharepointUrlType=SiteCollection, specify the URL of the site collection.

-• If you set SharepointUrlType=PersonalSiteCollection, specify the URL of the personal site collection.

-${\tt SharepointAdminUrl} \qquad {\tt The~URL~of~the~admin~site~collection}. \ {\tt If~you~want~to~retrieve~user}$ profiles from SharePoint Online, you must set this parameter.

 SharepointMySiteUrl The URL of the "MySites" site collection.
 Username The user name for authentication with SharePoint.
 You can encrypt the user name before adding it to the configuration file.
 Password The password for authentication with SharePoint.
 Micro Focus recommends encrypting the password.
-For information about how to do this, see Encrypt Passwords, on page 29.
+For information about how to do this, see Encrypt Passwords, on page 28.

-6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
-For more information about the parameters that you can use, refer to the SharePoint Remote Connector Reference.
+- 6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
+For more information about the parameters that you can use, refer to the SharePoint OData Connector Reference. - 7.
+Save and close the configuration file.

-• SharePoint Mapped Security, on page 73
+• SharePoint Mapped Security, on page 70